 # Access Control

-There are three access levels that can be granted to your customers' users.
+There are three default access levels that can be granted to your customers' users.

 ### No Access